Chetniks

 The Chetniks were partners in the pattern of terror and counter-terror that developed in Yugoslavia during World War II.
 They used terror tactics against Croats in areas where Serbs and Croats were intermixed, against the Muslim population in Bosnia, Herzegovina and Sandžak, and against the Communist-led Yugoslav Partisans and their supporters in all areas.
 These tactics included the killing of civilians, burning of villages, assassinations and destruction of property, and exacerbating existing ethnic tensions between Croats and Serbs.
 The terror tactics against the non-Serb population in the NDH were, at least to an extent, a reaction to the massacres of Serbs carried out by the Ustaše, however the largest Chetnik massacres took place in eastern Bosnia where they preceded any significant Ustaše operations.
-Croats and Bosniaks living in areas intended to be part of Greater Serbia were to be cleansed of non-Serbs regardless, in accordance with Mihailović's directive of 20 December 1941.
+Non-Serbs including Croats and Bosniaks living in areas intended to be part of Greater Serbia were to be cleansed of regardless, in accordance with Mihailović's directive of 20 December 1941.
 The terror against the communist Partisans and their supporters was ideologically driven.
 Several historians regard Chetnik actions during this period as constituting genocide.
 Estimates of the number of deaths caused by the Chetniks in Croatia and Bosnia and Herzegovina range from 50,000 to 68,000, while more than 5,000 victims are registered in the region of Sandžak alone.
 About 300 villages and small towns were destroyed, along with a large number of mosques and Catholic churches.

 Etymology

 The etymology of the word Chetnik is obscure.
-Some believe it to have developed from the Turkish word çete, meaning "to plunder and burn down", while another view is it was inherited from the Proto-Slavic četa + nik, meaning "member of a company".
+Some believe it to have developed from the Turkish word çete, meaning "armed band", while another view is it was inherited from the Proto-Slavic četa + nik, meaning "member of a company".
 The word may also derive from the Latin word coetus ("coming together" or "assembly").
 The suffix -nik is a Slavic common personal suffix, meaning "person or thing associated with or involved in".

 The first use of Chetnik to describe members of army and police units appeared around the mid-18th century.
 Matija Ban used the word Chetnik in 1848 in terms of the need to establish armed units outside the Principality of Serbia to act in opposition to Ottoman rule following the rise of nationalism in the Balkans.
 At end of the 19th century, the term was extended to members of military or paramilitary organizations with Serb ethnonationalist aims.
 Dating from 1904, the Serbian word četnik was commonly used to describe a member of a Balkan guerrilla force called a cheta (četa/чета), meaning "band" or "troop".
 Today, the word Chetnik is used to refer to members of any group that follows "the hegemonic and expansionist politics driven by Greater Serbia ideology".